DarkThrone/css-training/content/architecture-beginner/global-scopes.md

 }
 ```

-The class `.title` will be applied to every element that has the `title` class assigned to it, in every page of the app.
+The class `.title` will be applied to every element in every page of the app that has the `title` class assigned to it.
 That seems to be alright, but that's a fairly generic class name, and many parts of the app may have it in them with different implementations (e.g. different color and font-size).
 You will sooner or later find problems with generic class names in the global scope.

 ## How can you avoid it?

-There two ways of achieving that, that are commonly used: `namespaces` and `prefixes`
+There are two commonly used ways of achieving that: `namespaces` and `prefixes`

 ### namespaces

-A namespace is a class that wraps all the rules that belong to a page or component.
-By using that, we will avoid collision between different pages implementing the same generic classname.
+A namespace is a class that wraps all the rules that belongs to a page or component.
+By using them we will avoid collision between different pages implementing the same generic classname.

 ```html
 <div class="login-page">